 As is typical for laws like this, the statute leaves the details to the bureaucrats.
 How many voting machines to audit?
 When to audit?
 How to select the sample?
 Those decisions are left to the state elections agency.

-But state elections officials have always denied the risk of an Election-Day hack.
-They're so confident, they don't think anyone needs to watch for it.
-So they have followed that law only minimally.
-They've never ordered the type of audits that would protect final election results from hackers.
+But state elections officials have, before this year, denied the risk of an Election-Day hack.
+They were so confident, they didn't think anyone needed to look for it.
+So they have never ordered the type of audits that would protect final election results from hackers.

-The WEC will be tweaking their voting-machine audit instructions soon, as they always do in even-numbered years, and we voters have got to make sure they do it right this time.
+But times have changed, and awareness of the complex risks--not limited to Russian hackers--has grown.
+WEC will be tweaking their voting-machine audit instructions soon, as they always do shortly before November general elections, and we voters have got to make sure they do it right this time.

 We must demand two things.

 First, the 2018 audit instructions need to tell local officials “Finish the audits during the county canvass so that you can correct any hacks or errors you might find.”

 From 2006 through 2012, the State told local officials to wait to check accuracy until after they had certified the results.
 In 2014, state elections board members ordered their staff to stop prohibiting on-time audits.
 But they have never ordered timely audits—they merely stopped prohibiting them.

 Second, we must demand that the WEC order audits of at least one voting machine in each county.
 More would be better, of course, but they’ve budgeted for only 100 voting-machine audits, and Wisconsin has 72 counties.
 So they can do this.